 After their third of fourth successful investment they are convinced they have an uncanny ability to sense the direction of the market in the short term.

-Perhaps they’ve mastered the techniques taught in a stock trading course or maybe read a book like the one below.
+Perhaps they’ve mastered the techniques taught in a picking stocks course or maybe read a book like the one below.

 This book must be awesome.